A Midsummer Night's Dream Tickets

 Love, jealousy and magic collide in this darker, candlelit take on Shakespeare’s beloved comedy.
 Is it a dream - or a nightmare?

-Tickets for A Midsummer Night’s Dream On Sale Now!
+A Midsummer Night’s Dream in London

-Step into a dream this winter as Shakespeare’s most beloved comedy play, A Midsummer Night’s Dream comes to the Globe’s Sam Wanamaker Playhouse.
+Step into a dream this winter as Shakespeare’s most beloved comedy play, A Midsummer Night’s Dream comes to Bankside and the Globe’s Sam Wanamaker Playhouse.
 When four quarrelling young lovers flee into the forest, they become tangled up in the drama of the fairy king and queen.
 Shakespeare’s riotous romance takes a darker turn than ever before in the candlelit majesty of the Sam Wanamaker theatre - book your tickets for this thrilling new production today!

 What is the play A Midsummer Night’s Dream about?